seedstack/website/content/docs/seed/runtime.md

 {{% callout tips %}}
 A JEE container is **NOT** necessary for running SeedStack Java applications but can be used if needed.
 {{% /callout %}}

-# Tests

-Key features of the Java framework and its add-ons are automatically tested in several runtime environments.
-The table below details the testing results.

-{{% smoke-tests %}}

-{{% callout info %}}
-{{< figure src="/img/docker.png" class="pull-right docker" >}}
-These tests are done with docker containers, using the latest official image of the runtime environments.
-For more information, have a look a [the smoke-tests repository](https://github.com/seedstack/smoke-tests).
-{{% /callout %}}